How to Get a Patio Permit in Lexington, KY (2026 Guide)

 4. 4 Pay fees: Pay the applicable permit fees ($70 – $350).

 5. 5 Wait for approval: Your application will be reviewed by Lexington plan reviewers.
-Typical turnaround is About 2 weeks.
+Typical turnaround is about 2 weeks.

 6. 6 Begin work: Once approved, post your permit visibly at the job site before starting work.